dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 ### Solution inputs
 The proposed solution can accept various inputs, including:

-- Code from the solution under review: The solution should be able to analyze and process code files from the software being reviewed.
+- **Code from the solution under review**: The solution should be able to analyze and process code files from the software being reviewed.

-- Configuration from the solution under review: Configuration files used by the software should be compatible with the solution to extract relevant information.
+- **Configuration from the solution under review**: Configuration files used by the software should be compatible with the solution to extract relevant information.

-- Software design from UML designing tools: The solution should support importing software designs created using UML (Unified Modeling Language) tools.
+- **Software design from UML designing tools**: The solution should support importing software designs created using **UML** (**Unified Modeling Language**) tools.
 This allows for a comprehensive analysis of the software's architectural design.

-- Database scripts and database configuration: The solution should be capable of working with database scripts and configurations, enabling analysis of the database layer in the software.
+- **Database scripts and database configuration**: The solution should be capable of working with database scripts and configurations, enabling analysis of the database layer in the software.

 These inputs collectively provide the necessary information for the solution to perform its analysis and evaluation of the software architecture.